-October Task force chairs meet as a group with the NGAUS legislative and NGB staffs to identify the top priorities in the areas of Joint, Army, and Air with deliberations on the prioritization process during task force meeting s to be dome in an open session.
-The NGAUS Legislative staff creates the legislative objectives booklet and Red Book.
-Inputs for the legislative objectives booklet will be completed so as to enable the communications department to publish the booklet prior to Industry Day in December.
+October: Task force chairs meet as a group with the NGAUS legislative and NGB staffs to identify the top priorities in the areas of Joint, Army, and Air with deliberations on the prioritization process during task force meetings to be done in an open session.
+The NGAUS Legislative Programs staff creates the legislative objectives booklet Inputs for the legislative objectives booklet will be completed to enable the communications department to publish the booklet prior to Industry Day in December.